The 8 Best Enterprise App Builders in 2026 for Every Team

 6. ServiceNow App Engine: Best for enterprise workflows

-Enterprise organizations get ServiceNow’s established compliance certifications, security controls, and support infrastructure.
-Applications built on App Engine integrate with ServiceNow’s ITSM, HRSD, and other modules.
+Enterprise teams get ServiceNow’s established compliance certifications, security controls, and support infrastructure, with App Engine applications integrating directly into ITSM, HRSD, and other modules.

 Best for:

-• IT departments building service management applications that integrate with existing ServiceNow modules
+• Service management applications: That integrate with existing ServiceNow modules and approval processes.

 Limitations:

-Requires ServiceNow licensing and platform knowledge.
-Expensive for organizations not already invested in ServiceNow.
-Limited utility outside ServiceNow ecosystem.
+App Engine requires ServiceNow licensing and platform knowledge, it’s expensive for organizations not already invested in ServiceNow, and it has limited use outside the ServiceNow ecosystem.

 Pricing: